top of page

 There is a technique I use quite often in the protocol call the OA decompression.
 O is C1, A is C2.
 Muscles also attach into the dura at the sub occiput and exert their pull into all levels of the spine and pelvis.
 The nervous system responds to all stress and trauma with various levels of guarding and self-protection.

 I have noticed associations between the amount of brokenness clients report and compression in that area.
-Freedom in that area is associated with the amount of wellness and vitality moving about, versus restriction or compression associated with brokenness moving about.
+I've noticed limitations of eye movements with clients who have experienced neck injuries or whiplash.
+Freedom in the head, occiput c1, atlas c2 areas is associated with the amount of wellness and vitality moving about, versus restriction or compression associated with brokenness moving about.

 I became interested in OMT and Osteopathic philosophy after working with Mark McKeigue, DO in Olympia Fields, IL from 1985-1987.
 I decided to pursue osteopathic based continuing education and found Joe Cordes, PT, CFP. from Grand Rapids, MI.